 - blood or pus in your diarrhea

-- diarrhea that lasts for more than a few days without responding to medication
+- diarrhea that lasts for more than a two days without responding to medication

 In some cases, if you don’t get treatment for mild or moderate forms of UC, your condition can become worse and become a case of pancolitis.

 Some people believe that stress and anxiety can lead to UC and pancolitis.
 Stress and anxiety may trigger ulcers and cause pain and discomfort, but these factors don’t actually cause pancolitis or other IBDs.